Links

 getDefaultApplication

-Returns the default application that the file would be opened with.
+Returns the default application that the file or URL would be opened with.

 Signature